ahmadsolehin/Mean-Stack-Restful-Api/README.md

 <h3>Instructions</h3>

-If you have trouble with the tutorial (especially since I had to modify the code due to an AngularJS update), simply clone this repo using
+If you have trouble with the tutorial (especially since I had to modify the code due to an AngularJS update), simply clone this repo

-    git clone git@github.com:michaelcheng429/meanstacktutorial.git

 then install the Node modules with